Domiragi/FFox-MB/README.md

 Many thanks to [Firefox-Mod-Blur](https://github.com/datguypiko/Firefox-Mod-Blur), on which this entire project is based on, and many thanks to [uc.css.js](https://github.com/aminomancer/uc.css.js) for being a great source of information on how to config the internal system of Firefox.
 I also want to note [FF-ULTIMA](https://github.com/soulhotel/FF-ULTIMA), a really cool looking project and helped me with minor tweaks here and there.

 # Usage/Installation
-If you are unfamiliar with customize Firefox, I strongly advise you to look up what `userChrome.css`, `userContent.css` and `user.js` files are and what they do. https://www.userchrome.org/ is a good resource for that.
+If you are unfamiliar with customizing Firefox, I strongly advise you to look up what `userChrome.css`, `userContent.css` and `user.js` files are and what they do. https://www.userchrome.org/ is a good resource for that.

 ## Installation Steps
 1. Enable Firefox to use customization files: Either copy my `user.js` file into your Profile folder, or enable it through `about:config`